octopus-db/documentation/docs/source/data_tables.rst

 fos_chemtypeID
 ^^^^^^^^^^^^^^
-The *fos_chemtypeID' table stores the **type of chemical pretreatment given to the sample** as described in original publication.
+The *fos_chemtypeID* table stores the **type of chemical pretreatment given to the sample** as described in the original publication.
 There may be considerable variation within each pretreatment code.

 fos_fosmat1ID
 ^^^^^^^^^^^^^